-W. Allen (“Al”) Smith is Chief Rabban.
+W. Allen (“Al”) Smith is Potentate of Tangier Shrine.
 He became a Mason in January 2008 and became a Tangier Shriner in March 2009.
 He is also a member the Order Of The Eastern Star and a member of Mizpah Lodge #302.
 Al is currently a member of the Keystone Kops, Hillbillies, Mo-Ri, Corvette Club, and the Spirits of the Shrine Club.
 He is a past chief of the Keystone Kops and was a 2nd Ceremonial Master.

 Ralph Joos, Jr. became a Mason in April 1962, and joined Tangier Shrine that December.
 He currently serves as Treasurer of the Tangier Shrine and is a member of Bee Hive Lodge #184.
 Ralph has achieved the 33rd degree of the Ancient and Accepted Scottish Rite Freemasonry.
 At Tangier, Ralph is a member of the Racers, Boone & Crockett, Provost Guard, Corvette Club, Motor A, Cabiri, Mo-Ri, Vintage Iron, Arab Patrol, Pirates, Fremont Shrine Club, and Hillbillies.
 He is a Past Potentate and has served as president of the Racers and vice president of Boone & Crockett.
 He has been a member of the Tangier Divan for more than 10 years.
 After more than 55 years at Tangier, Ralph still derives great satisfaction and enjoyment from being a Shriner.

 Robert (“Bob”) Schapp, Jr., Recorder for the Tangier Shrine, became a Mason in January 2011.
 He is a member of Shiloh Lodge #327.
 He is also a member Scottish Rite, the Order Of The Eastern Star, and is Chairman of the Nebraska Grand Lodge Leadership Committee.
 He joined Tangier in November 2014 and is involved with the Mobile Nobles, Vintage Iron, Hillbillies, Arbor Shrine, Mo-Ri, Shrine Bowl, and Past Masters.
 He also serves as Chaplain for Tangier Shrine.
 Bob became a Shriner to support and promote the work of the Shriners Hospitals for Children.
-He and his wife, Amy, want to honor their Masonic heritage through their involvement with Tangier Shrine.
+He wants to honor his Masonic heritage through his involvement with Tangier Shrine.